Investing in Haiti

 ― Protection against currency inconvertibility, expropriation, and political violence, including terrorism, as well as other specialized coverage

-― Policy coverage up to $350M per project
+― Policy coverage up to $1 billion per project

 ― Fixed premium, cancellable only by insured